BAE vulnerable to break-up or U.S. bid if merger fails

 Part of the Eurofighter consortium that lost out on the sale of 126 jets to India earlier this year, BAE expects to deliver only modest growth in 2012 - and that hinges on talks to renegotiate a jets deal with Saudi Arabia - one of its five ‘home markets’.

-“By considering this deal, has BAE admitted that focusing on U.S. defense and cyber security was flawed and won’t deliver real growth in the medium term?
+“By considering this deal, has BAE admitted that focussing on U.S. defence and cyber security was flawed and won’t deliver real growth in the medium term?
 It looks like it,” said a fund manager holding BAE stock, who wished to remain anonymous.

 BAE is still chopping and changing today.
 It has hired consultancy firm LEK to review options for its British shipbuilding business including the possible closure or sale of one of its three shipyards in Scotland and southern England.